-That definition requires the TREC inspector to take into account age and normal wear and tear.
+The new definition requires the TREC inspector to take into account age and normal wear and tear.
 There is no way an inspector or engineer can do this competently without a basic understanding of the history of Houston residential design and construction.
+Modern slab-on-ground foundations are very different from slab foundations built as recently as the 1990’s

 The original Houston house foundations were made of wood